alix-dumoulin/just-another-ds-blog/content/post/2020-04-01-mapping-my-facebook-messenger-network.md

 ### Pre-processing steps

 I processed the data in `Python`.
 The original data I got from Facebook was a folder `/messages/inbox` which contains as many folders as conversations I have - both private conversations and group chats.
 Each folder contains a `.json` file which lists the members of the conversation, and for each message in the chat, the sender, timestamp and content.
 I used a loop to open all the folders, fetch the `.json` content and appended all the conversations to a single object.
 From this, I extracted all the conversation participants (my nodes) and whenever two people appear in a conversation, their two names form a tuple (my edges).
 Finally, I generate the edge weight by computing the frequency table of the edges.
-For instance if `(Alix, Max)` appears 5 times, I get a list made of a tupe (the edge) and a numerical (the weight) `[(Alix, Max), 5]`.
+For instance if `(Alix, Max)` appears 5 times, I get a list made of a tuple (the edge) and a numerical (the weight) `[(Alix, Max), 5]`.
 The next step was to use the `networkX` module in `Python` to add each edge and their weight to a graph object and export the object as a `.json` file which already has the right format for plotting using the `D3.js` wrapper function `forceNetwork()` in `R`.
 To conduct some further analysis, I create an `igraph` object to compute some simple network statistics.

 <br/>